Growing up, Brandon Edwards was always active. Between baseball, volleyball, riding bikes and hunting, he was constantly on the move.

 After not eating for two or three days and experiencing cramping in his lower left abdomen, Edwards had a friend take him to the hospital.
 He received a CT scan and had tests run but was eventually told he was okay to go home.

-His mom came to stay with him in Bowling Green, Ky. for the next few days because he still felt ill and was having difficulty walking.
+His mom came to stay with him in Bowling Green, Ky. because he still felt ill and was having difficulty walking.
 Two days after his first hospital visit, Edwards awoke late at night, yelling for his mom.

 “I told her ‘We gotta go to the hospital.
 I’m done dealing with this.
 We gotta go,’” he said.
 “At that point I knew something was really, really wrong.”